azanli/conflict-bot/README.md

 ## Conflict-Bot: Your PR Conflict Detector

 Conflict-Bot is a GitHub Action designed to help maintain a smooth and efficient code integration process within your repository.
 Whenever a new pull request is opened, Conflict-Bot jumps into action to check if the lines of files changed in the new pull request correspond with lines changed in other open pull requests.
-If a conflict is detected, the bot helps foster collaboration by creating a comment on the conflicting pull requests, referencing the conflicting lines and PR numbers, and suggesting the authors to review each other's changes.
+If a conflict is detected, the bot helps foster collaboration by creating a comment on the pull request, referencing the conflicting lines, authors, and PR numbers, and suggesting the authors to review each other's changes.

 ### Getting Started